-How to Maximize the SEO Power of Links with Annotation Text
+How to Maximize the Power of Links With Annotation Text and In-Text SEO

 SEOs and site owners should commit to maximizing the value of our links with well-optimized annotation text.
 The process is pretty simple, and here’s how to do it.